Key2Consulting/PowerSync/README.md

     Write-Host 'Three'
 })
 ```
-You can execute the same activity for a list of items, foreach style (use the automatic variable `$Input` to retrieve the current item):
+You can execute the same activity for a list of items, foreach style (use the variable `$Input` to retrieve the current item):
 ```PowerShell
 (1, 2, 3) | Start-PSYActivity -Name 'ForEach Activity' -ScriptBlock {
     Write-Host "Hello Item $Input"